Guide to Golf

 How is it organized?

-Similar to tennis, men’s professional golf players play in the PGA (Professional Golf Association) Tour and women play in LPGA (Ladies’ Professional Golf Association) tournaments.
+Similar to tennis, men’s professional golf players play in PGA (Professional Golf Association) Tour and women play in LPGA (Ladies’ Professional Golf Association) tournaments.
 A tournament consists of four rounds of golf (one per day from Thursday until Sunday).
-The biggest tournaments are called major championships and in the PGA that includes the Masters, the US Open, the British Open and the PGA Championship.
+The biggest tournaments are called majors.
+The PGA hosts four majors each year: the Masters, the US Open, the British Open and the PGA Championship.
+The ladies have one additional major on the LPGA circuit.
+Their five majors are the ANA Inspiration, U.S. Women's Open, Women's PGA Championship, Women's British Open and the Evian Championship.

-Outside of the majors, there are also various other tourneys the pros can partake in.
+Outside of the majors, there are various other tourneys the pros can partake in.
 A player’s world ranking is based on how they do in each tournament.
-The most well-known and prestigious tournament is the Masters, played in Augusta, Georgia.
+The most well-known tournament is the Masters, played in Augusta, Georgia.
 In addition to winning copious amounts of cash money, players also receive the green jacket (super cool to win, super impractical to wear).
-The Masters is unique because winners are automatically invited back to play in the tournament annually for the rest of their lives!
+But, while the Masters is known for the coveted jacket and its prestige, the tournament also has a disturbing .
+Change is long overdue.

 This isn’t just your grandparents’ game anymore!
 While golf is a sport where experience is incredibly important, the past decade has shown that you can be young and still be at the top of your game.
 The best golfers today include Dustin Johnson (American who is married to Wayne Gretzky’s daughter, ), Rory McIlroy (Irish sweetheart), Brooks Koepka (American who won back-to-back US Open and PGA Championship tourneys) and Jordan Spieth (young American stud).